IsakLarsson/rock-paper-scissors/README.md

 The rules are very simple, each player chooses one move: Rock, Paper or Scissors.
 As we all know: **Rock** beats **Scissors**, **Scissors** beat **Paper**, and **Paper** beats **Rock**.

-## Game example
-1. Player 1 sends a request to create a new game and gets a game ID from the server
-2. Player 1 sends this ID to his challenger via any given means of communication
-3. Player 2 joins the game using the game ID
-4. Player 1 plays his/her move (Paper)
-5. Player 2 plays his/her move (Rock)
-6. Player 1 checks the results of the match and discovers that he/she has lost and is forever in shame
-7. Player 2 checks the results of the match and discovers that he/she won and lives forever in glory

 ## Setting up the game
 To install all the necessary dependencies, open your command line, navigate to the root of the project and run either of the following commands
 `npm install`